 The Mochi is a traditional Japanese cake made of rice paste that is usually prepared in New Year’s Eve, although it can be found throughout the whole year in different varieties like ice creams or even soups.
-Given the fact that the rice paste is easily moulded and can be combined with a wide range of ingredients, an unlimited variety of Mochi cakes can be found.
+Given the fact that the rice paste is easily molded and can be combined with a wide range of ingredients, an unlimited variety of Mochi cakes can be found.

 5. India: Mawa Cake

 Mawa cakes are milk based cakes with a touch of cardamom and nuts like almonds or cashews.
 The Mawa is solidified milk obtained through the process of cooking the milk very slowly so that the liquid evaporates.
 This Cake is especially traditional in Mumbai where the almost disappeared Irani cafes that populated the city would serve it.
-Those cafes could not survive the new fast food chains and new age restaurants, but their cakes still remain as one of the favourite treats for Mumbaikars.
+Those cafes could not survive the new fast food chains and new age restaurants, but their cakes still remain as one of the favorite treats for Mumbaikars.

 6. New Zealand & Australia: Pavlova

-Named after the famous Russian ballet dancer Anna Pavlova, this meringue cake was created during her visit to New Zealand, although the origin of the dessert has always been a source of argument between Kiwis and Aussies.
+Named after the famous Russian ballet dancer Anna Pavlova, this meringue cake was created during her visit to New Zealand, although the origin of this dessert has always been a source of argument between Kiwis and Aussies.
 The Pavlova is cooked in many different ways, usually being garnished with fruits, usually kiwis and strawberries.
-The addition of corn flour to the traditional meringue ingredients allows the cake to have a crisp shell that covers a marshmallow-like centre.
+The addition of corn flour to the traditional meringue ingredients allows the cake to have a crisp shell that covers a marshmallow-like center.

-7. Mexico: Tres Leches Cake (Three milks cake)
+7. Mexico: Tres Leches Cake (Three Milks Cake)

 This moist, milk based sponge cake is traditionally from Mexico, although it has become a very popular cake all over South America.
 The base of the dish is a butter sponge cake that will later be soaked in three kinds of milk, condensed, evaporated and regular.
-Usually it is topped with whipped cream or Meringue.
+Usually, it is topped with whipped cream or Meringue.
 The combination is a very moist and rich cake, with a very different taste from usual sponge cakes.

 8. South Africa: Vetkoek “Fat Cake”

 Adopted from the first Dutch immigrants that arrived in South Africa around 1800s, the so-called “Fat cakes” have become very popular in the African country.
 This “cake” in reality is more like a pastry made from cake dough containing raisins and currants.
-That dough is moulded into small rounded balls and deep fried in oil to be finally topped with syrup, sugar or honey.
-The pastry can also be filled with jam, cheese or even different types of meat to have a more savoury version.
+That dough is molded into small rounded balls and deep fried in oil to be finally topped with syrup, sugar or honey.
+The pastry can also be filled with jam, cheese or even different types of meat to have a more savory version.